-Just touching your coins with your bare fingers is enough to cause damage to them.
+Just touching your coins with your bare fingers may be enough to damage them.
 High-grade rare coins are especially susceptible to damage from the touch of your finger.
-You will damage your coins if your fingers come in contact with mint state and Proof coins.
-Your fingers contain oils acids and minuscule pieces of grit that will adhere to the coins and cause them to discolor or suffer microscopic scratching.
-When you handle your coins, wear cotton, Nitrile or latex gloves, and handle the coin only the edges.
+It is possible that you will damage your coins if your fingers come in contact with mint state and Proof coins.
+Your fingers contain oils, acids, and minuscule pieces of grit that will adhere to the surface of the coins and cause them to discolor or suffer microscopic scratching.
+When you handle your coins, wear cotton, Nitrile, or latex gloves, and handle the coin only by the edges.

 It is also possible to damage your coins if you drop them on a hard surface.
 Therefore, hold your coins over a soft cloth or pad as you are working with them.
 As soon as you are finished, you should return them to a proper coin holder.

 Except for coins freshly dug-up out of the earth from a metal detecting find, cleaning or polishing your coins will do more harm than good.
 Once you expose the metal to the air, it is natural for it to oxidize, or tone.
 If you strip the coin of this toning, not only will you lose any remaining mint luster, the coin will appear harsh, unappealing, and suffer microscopic abrasions that will lower the grade of the coin.
 Additionally, toned coins are worth more than coins that were stripped of their original toning.

 There is an area of numismatics known as coin conservation.
 Coin conservation differs from cleaning in that conservation does not disturb or remove the molecular structure of the coin at the surface.
 In other words, proper conservation will remove contaminants from the surface of the coin without disturbing or removing a single molecule of metal from the coin.
 If you really must clean them, clean coins safely.

 Spit on Your Coins